The Future of Work: Protecting Trade Secrets

 Tip 3: Implement proper password management practices

 Enable two-factor-authentication and use complex passwords to add a second layer of security and reconfirm a user’s identity every time they log in.
 Change passwords every six months and make sure they contain upper and lower case letters, numbers and symbols.
 Even better, require the use of a password management system like LastPass, DashLane or Google Password Manager.
+This should be standard practice at this point, but many companies fail to follow through with implementing these types of policies, potentially exposing proprietary information and trade secrets to theft or compromise.

 Tip 4: Install and maintain antivirus software